Martin Foyston

-Martin Foyston (born 22 September 1982) is an English football manager who is the current head coach of Norwegian Eliteserien club Sarpsborg 08.
+Martin Foyston (born 22 September 1982) is an English football manager.

 Foyston began his career as a video analyst at Fulham in 2005.
 Having obtained UEFA coaching licences, he moved to Sweden in 2013, and worked as assistant manager at several clubs and the Norway national team.
 His first senior head coach job was at Östers IF, winning promotion from Superettan in his first season in 2024, but being sacked during the Allsvenskan season in 2025.
+He finished the year at Sarpsborg 08, where he lost the Norwegian Football Cup final.

 Career

 Fulham

 Born in Kingston upon Hull, Foyston was a youth player at hometown club Hull City before studying film and media production at college and university.
 After graduating in 2005, he joined Premier League club Fulham as a match analyst.

 Foyston credited Roy Hodgson, who arrived as Fulham manager in late 2007, as being the best coach in England and inspiring him to become a manager.
 Having earned his UEFA B licence and started the A licence, he made the decision in 2013 to emigrate to Sweden, his wife's country.
 He deliberately went without having a job lined up, and Fulham player Damien Duff gave him a copy of the novel The Alchemist, which resonated with his situation.